ktsu-dev/ImGuiApp/README.md

 # ImGuiApp

-A windows application husk to build with ImGUI.NET inside of.
+A dotnet application husk to build with ImGUI.NET inside of.